sidharrth2002/LaBo/README.md

+# Bottled Brilliance: Bottled Brilliance: Gated Mixture of Experts for Biomedical Explainability

+Sidharrth Nagappan

+Codebase is built on top of the original paper's code:

 # LaBo
 Code for the CVPR 2023 paper ["Language in a Bottle: Language Model Guided Concept Bottlenecks for Interpretable Image Classification"](https://arxiv.org/abs/2211.11158)